ClaireYurev/edgestore-expanded/README.md

 # How to run

+1. Create an account
-1. Create an account at https://dashboard.edgestore.dev/ and create a new project.
+Create your account at https://dashboard.edgestore.dev/ and create a new project.

+2. Run these commands

-2. Copy the .env.example file to .env and fill in the variables.
+Copy the .env.example file to .env and fill in the variables

+cp .env.example .env

 # Install dependencies
 npm install